MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/customize/install-uninstall-app.md

    > [!IMPORTANT]
    > - Deleting a solution deletes all data that is associated with the components in the solution, such as entities.
    > - Deleting a solution might impact Dynamics 365 Customer Engagement apps performance.
-We recommend that you perform these tasks during hours when there's less user activity.
+We recommend that you perform this task during hours when there's less user activity.

-1. Select the managed solution that contains the app you want to delete, and on the command bar, select **Delete**.
+1. Select the managed solution that contains the app you want to delete, and then, on the command bar, select **Delete**.

 ### See also